sequin-io/stripe-billing/README.md

 That's it!
 Now, on `/`, you'll see a list of customers.
 Click on one to see their billing portal:

 ![](./docs/customer-list.png)

+### Warning before pushing to prod

+**There is no login or authentication scheme for the API endpoints in this example**.
+You must be sure to wrap the API in authentication before pushing to production.

 ### How it works